 At this stage of the S&OP process, data is gathered about prior sales and forecasts are made for future sales.
 It's important to consider any internal and external factors that can impact sales (e.g., industry, customers, competition).
 Any trends will be identified and analyzed.

-2. Demand Planning
+2. Demand planning

 Demand planning is when cross-functional collaboration comes into play.
 The forecasts are analyzed, and adjustments are made to inventory and customer service policies based on the product demand and sources of demand.
 The demand can be measured in either revenue or units of a product.

-3. Supply Planning
+3. Supply planning

 During supply planning, representatives from finance, operations, and materials to evaluate capacity.
 They'll determine if there are any constraints on people, machinery, and suppliers.
 From there, a supply plan is created that will account for any capacity constraints.

-4. Pre-S&OP Meeting
+4. Pre-S&OP meeting

 During this stage of the S&OP process, leaders from finance, sales, marketing, operations, materials, product management, and human resources meet to collaborate.
 They'll compare the forecasts to the demand and supply plans, and they'll consider the financial impact of the plans.

-5. Executive S&OP Meeting
+5. Executive S&OP meeting

-The final stage is when executives meet to analyze all the forecasts, plans, and recommendations from the pre-S&OP meeting.
+In this stage, executives meet to analyze all the forecasts, plans, and recommendations from the pre-S&OP meeting.
 By the end of the executive S&OP meeting, a final sales and operations plan will be approved.